quadflame/QueueAPI/README.md

 // Add a player to a queue (Returns true if the player was added) QueueAPI.getPlayerQueue("MyQueue").join(player);

-// Remove a player from a queue QueueAPI.getPlayerQueue("MyQueue").remove(player);
+// Remove a player from a queue (Returns true if the player was removed) QueueAPI.getPlayerQueue("MyQueue").remove(player);

 // Delete a queue to prevent players from joining it